-Easter, which takes place this on April 12 in 2020, usually occurs towards the beginning of spring, a season when plants bloom and animals give birth.
+Easter, which takes place on April 4 in 2021, usually occurs towards the beginning of spring, a season when plants bloom and animals give birth.
 Eggs in particular are a clear symbol of rebirth and fertility.
 So it may not seem surprising that Easter eggs are often associated with Easter, a holiday that celebrates the resurrection of Jesus Christ.
 It may also be no surprise they are sometimes referred to as “resurrection eggs.”

 But when it comes to Easter eggs, evidence suggests that the obvious metaphor came after the association between the holiday and the item was already established.

 The origin story of Easter eggs starts in Medieval Europe, but it may or may not have originated with Christians.
 According to some, the first Easter eggs actually belonged to a different religious tradition.